-In the same sermon the preacher referred to something Jesus said in Luke 17.
-“Whenever you have done all the things you have been told to do, you should say, ‘We are useless slaves because we have only done what we should have done.’ “
+In the same sermon the preacher referred to something Yeshua said in Luke 17. “whenever you’ve done all the things directed for you, say, ‘We’re useless slaves, because we’ve only done what we should’ve done.’”

 Wouldn’t that be a good slave?
 Wouldn’t a useless slave be the one who didn’t do what he was supposed to have done?

 Yeshua’s point was this.
 If all you do is what you have to do, ... then you are useless to him.

 The Pharisees were like that.
 They turned what God said into a list of rules, and taught that if you kept these rules you would be praised by God.
 But then they became very legalistic about it all.

 One day Yeshua said to them, “Woe to you Pharisees!
 Because you are giving a tenth of your mint, and rue, and all your herbs, but you are ignoring justice and the love of God.
 You must do these, (without letting go of those). “

 Pleasing God is not about keeping rules or doing just what he says.